 This herbal supplement contains herbs such as echinacea, Oregon grape, red clover, sarsaparilla, and more, and is effective in boosting a dog's immune system while cleansing the dog's blood.

-In addition to herbs, some natural supplements are effective itch relief for dogs.
+In addition, some natural supplements are effective itch relief for dogs.
 They include:

 Fish oils, such as salmon oil, are rich sources of fatty acids.